Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

-A similar pattern was observed in Ghana (Figure \ref{bc_me<sre_me_zm_gh}(b)), where QM and LOCI again improved ME at many stations while preserving reasonable variability.
-However, for the reanalysis products (AGERA5 and ERA5), which had high positive uncorrected MEs (Figure S2), QM significantly overestimated variability.
-GPR's performance in Ghana was similar to that in Zambia, reducing ME for all SREs except CHIRPS.
-SVR and LOCI-GPR failed to improve ME at any station in Ghana, while the hybrid QM-GPR only showed improvement for AGERA5 and ERA5, albeit with overestimated variability.
+A similar pattern was observed in Ghana (Figure~\ref{bc_me<sre_me_zm_gh}b), where QM and LOCI again improved ME at many stations while preserving reasonable variability.
+However, for the reanalysis products (AGERA5 and ERA5), which had high positive uncorrected MEs (Figure~\ref{av_me_pr_gh_zm}b), QM significantly overestimated variability.
+GPR and SVR appeared to perform better in Zambia than in Ghana in terms reducing MEs at a larger proportion of stations while keeping RSD closer to 1.

 The previous indicator, based solely on the reduction of ME, can be noisy, as a reported reduction or increase in ME might be negligible in magnitude.
 To reduce the effect of this noise, we introduced another indicator: whether the BC method brings the ME within an acceptable threshold, defined as less than 20\% of the observed mean daily rainfall.
 This indicator identifies substantial improvements together with minor, inconsequential changes (i.e. slight decrease or increase in ME).
+The selected threshold serves a specific quantitative purpose; however, its value is not fixed and may be adjusted based on the context or sensitivity requirements of a given application.

 Figures~\ref{bc_me_acceptable_zm_gh}(a) and (b) present bubble plots showing the proportion of stations in Zambia and Ghana, respectively, where the BC methods achieved an acceptable ME.
 In these plots, bubble sizes represent the proportion of stations, while bubble colours show the corresponding average RSD, with the mean RSD value displayed numerically inside each bubble.